gagin/gar_tool/README.md

   --model MODEL         Name of the LLM to use for analysis (e.g., 'deepseek/deepseek-chat:floor').
   --provider PROVIDER   Base URL of the LLM provider API (e.g., '[https://api.openrouter.ai/v1](https://api.openrouter.ai/v1)').
 Defaults to OpenRouter.
 ```

+## <a id="trouble"></a>Troubleshooting

+* **Some of my categories are not in the database:**
+    * **Check indentation:** Ensure that the indentation of your category definitions in `config.yaml` is aligned with other nodes and that you are using consistent spaces for indentation.
+Mixing tabs and spaces, or using inconsistent numbers of spaces, will cause nodes to be skipped, resulting in them not appearing in the database.
+While this may not always result in a visible error message, it will lead to incomplete data extraction.

 ## <a id="credits"></a>Credits

 Claude 3.5 Sonnet handled most of the coding, with Google Gemini contributing small portions.
 Expect potential code problems.
 This is an analyst's tool, not professional software.
 Gemini was also hugely helpful with this document.